The best laptops for battery life in 2026 — tested and rated

 Reasons to avoid

-It couldn't last quite as long in our battery tests as its 16-inch sibling, but the new 14-inch MacBook Pro M5 is still an all-star performer that lasted 18 hours in our testing lab.
-It looks good doing it too, thanks to the 14-inch mini-LED Liquid Retina XDR display, and in our lab tests, we saw that its display is even brighter than its predecessor.
+It couldn't last quite as long in our battery tests as its 16-inch sibling, but the latest 14-inch MacBook Pro M5 is still an all-star performer that lasted 18 hours in our testing lab.
+It looks good doing it, too, thanks to the 14-inch Liquid Retina XDR display, and in our lab tests, we saw that its display is even brighter than its predecessor.

 This latest model sports three Thunderbolt 4 ports.
 And as before, this laptop has MagSafe charging, an SD card slot, an HDMI port, and a headphone jack.